davidcao1337/Simple-Inventory-Management-Program/README.txt

 	• Inventory is stored in a .pickle file
 	• User can add, remove, and update stock count.

-Plans for Beta 1.0:
-    • Improve date and time display
-    • Implement error handling to avoid program crash (ex.
-User enters a string into a int input)

 ----------------------------------------------------------------------------------

 Alpha 2.0 End Date: January 19, 2020